Speneto/NoteApplication3/README.md

-# Notes Application
+# Notes Application Test Case

-## The main class NotesApplication :
+## The application-spec file :
-  Has a constructor that takes in parameter author and save it as an instance variable and also the class contains the following methods
+  Has a describe function that tell us what other function are doing such as
   * create
   * listNote
   * getNoteId